Indo-Pacific Coral Reefs

 However, all these species are not present throughout the entire region.
 Rather, most species are restricted (endemic) to particular (and sometimes quite small) portions of the region.
 For example, about 25% of all the inshore fishes found in Hawaii are endemic (found nowhere else).

 Thus, although there is a common thread of like species throughout most of the region, many distinctive sub regions exist (such as the Red Sea).
-Because of its sheer size and remoteness, many Indo-Pacific reefs remain largely unexplored, and new species of fishes and other reef life are continually being discovered.

-The center of biodiversity for the Indo-Pacific region as a whole is a rough triangle encompassing an area extending from the southern Philippines to eastern Indonesia and western New Guinea.
-The farther a reef is located from this center, the correspondingly fewer species of fishes, coral and other reef life will be found.
+The center of biodiversity for the Indo-Pacific region as a whole is called the “coral triangle” – a rough triangle encompassing an area extending from the southern Philippines to eastern Indonesia and western New Guinea.

-There are two likely reasons for the far higher biodiversity found on Indo-Pacific coral reefs and their Caribbean counterparts.
-First, the sheer size of the region occupied by Indo-Pacific coral reefs, as well as the length of coastline where corals can successfully grow is much greater than in the Caribbean, allowing more room and opportunities for species diversification.
+First, the sheer size of the region occupied by Indo-Pacific coral reefs – as well as the length of coastline where corals can successfully grow – is much greater than in the Caribbean.
+This allows more room and opportunities for species diversification.

 Secondly, most Indo-Pacific coral reefs did not experience the severe temperature changes the Caribbean region suffered during the Pleistocene ice ages.
 This likely resulted in more species of coral, fishes, and other types of reef life surviving into the current post-glacial epoch.